MHindermann/mas/text/draft.md

 # Edoc data

-## Edoc
+## Edoc and data extraction

 Edoc is the institutional repository of the University of Basel.
 It was conceived in 2009 as repository for electronic dissertations and grew in scope when the University of Basel adapted its first open access policy in 2013.
 As per today Edoc contains roughly 68’000 items.
 Edoc runs on the EPrints 3 document management system (https://github.com/eprints/eprints).
-!!
-Add technical description of Edoc.
-!!
-Perhaps add description of how files are added to Edoc, see PDF in `/todo`.

-## Data extraction

 Even though Edoc is a public server, its database does not have a web-ready API.
 In addition, since Edoc is a production server, its underlying database cannot be used directly on pain of disturbing the provided services.
 The data hence